SajidHShanta/SwiftUI-practice-repo/README.md

    1.    using Binding
    2.    using multiple .sheet
    3.    using $item _(it is also helpful when we have a large number of sheets to present)_
+* ## Mask modifier
+   [Mask modifier](PracticeSiwftUI/PracticeSiwftUI/MaskModifier) can make objects take the shape of others.
+It becomes extremely handle when creating complex animations.
+Here I create a basic star rating component, and then take it to the next level by applying a mask and custom animations.
+During the process, also learn how to use .allowsHitTesting() to disable touches on certain layers of the View.
+The end product looks very professional and is something we can use in production applications!

 * ## ..

 ## Acknowledgement